HeardLibrary/linked-data/assets/notes-2018-fall/metaphactory-2018-10-28.md

 }
 ```

-## Constructing a diagrapm for the PeriodO graph model: Tang Dynasty
+## Constructing a diagram for the PeriodO graph model: Tang Dynasty

 Turtle serialization